 Until 2016, the Science Europe Working Group on Research Data worked on fundamental aspects of research data, such as funding of data management infrastructures and legal aspects related to copyright and Text and Data Mining (TDM).

-Since summer 2016 the Working Group has focused on the topic of Research Data Management Protocols (RDMP), a crucial aspect of Open Science and data management.
+In summer 2016 the Working Group started to focus on the topic of Research Data Management Protocols (RDMP), a crucial aspect of Open Science and data management.

-The Working Group is currently formulating a framework for protocols for the collection and management of data within specified disciplinary domains and research communities.
+Researchers’ needs and organisations’ requirements differ depending on the discipline and the kind of research.
+There is no ‘one-size-fits-all’ approach for research data management (RDM).
+In order to support disciplines in setting up discipline-specific DMP templates, Science Europe has published in January 2018 a Guidance Document Presenting a Framework for Discipline-specific Research Data Management.
+This framework aims to support research communities in setting up protocols for the collection and management of data within specified disciplinary domains and research communities.
 Such protocols, called Domain Data Protocols (DDPs), are defined as generally agreed-upon guidelines, or predefined, written procedural methods.
-One might also conceive a DDP as a ‘model DMP’ for a given domain.
+One might also conceive a DDP as a ‘DMP template’ for a given domain.

 Whereas research data management contexts and contents differ, the policy challenges that research organisations face are largely similar.
 There will be a set of core issues that will be faced by researchers and repositories alike, for example in terms of data collection and preservation.